mchmarny/long-running-job/README.md

 # long-running-job

 Demo project showcasing how to use GCE's container exec feature to run long running jobs.
-This example also shows hot terminate (delete) the VM after the user code in container exited.
+This example also shows how to terminate (delete) the VM upon finish of the container execution.

 ## Pre-requirements

-### GCP Project and gcloud SDK

 If you don't have one already, start by creating new project and configuring [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
 Similarly, if you have not done so already, you will have [set up Cloud Run](https://cloud.google.com/run/docs/setup).

-### GCP Service Account

-> TODO:

 ## Setup